 The mid-layer is worn over your base layer.
 It adds an extra barrier against cold without making you too bulky.
 It should be smooth on the outside for easy layering.
 You can opt for a heavyweight, mid-weight, or lightweight fleece.

 Personally, I prefer wearing 2 lightweight fleece layers if necessary rather than a heavyweight one.
-That's because I have a bit of heat intolerance and I prefer feeling a bit cold rather than hot.
-Being able to take a layer off and prevent over-heating is extremely helpful.
+That’s because I overheat quickly and I prefer feeling a bit cold rather than too hot.
+Being able to take a layer off and prevent overheating is extremely helpful.
 Taking the heavyweight fleece off might be too much though.
+Nevertheless, we didn’t need to use 2 fleece layers in our expedition to Antarctica.

 Like base layers, the available materials are wool or synthetic ones.
 For this layer, we prefer synthetic materials because they are extra light and quick-drying.

 There are mid-layers for both top and bottom.
 The fleece pants can be either long, capri, or shorter.
-Most men may not need to wear mid-layer fleece pants.
-As a woman, depending on the weather conditions, I might skip the mid-layer or use capri length fleece pants.
-I prefer capri length pants, and not full length because I have wide calves and I prefer to be able to keep the mid-layer pants out of my boots.
+Most men may not need to wear mid-layer fleece pants on sunny days.
+I prefer capri length pants, and not full length because I have wide calves and I want to be able to keep the mid-layer pants out of my boots.
+As a woman, I prefer putting on the mid-layer pants and if I get too hot I can always open the side zips of my waterproof pants to cool down.
+That is true only for Antarctica.
+In the Falkland Islands I had a single pair of base layer pants and the waterproof pants and it was still too hot.

 Here are our go-to options when it comes to mid-layers: